hagihome/docker/install_nvidia_docker/Readme.md

 ```text
 FROM nvidia/cuda:10.0-cudnn7-devel
 ```
-Maybe its format is "From nvidia/cuda:&lt; using version %gt;".
+Maybe its format is "From nvidia/cuda:&lt;using version&gt;".

 ## build keras environment
 check Dockerfile and requirements.txt